Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 ## Two randomized exploration strategies

-In the [prologue](../prologue/random_walk), we saw that a particle taking a collection of *n* unit steps in random directions will wind up on average $$\sqrt{n}$$ units away from its starting position.
+In the [prologue](../prologue/random_walk), we saw that a particle taking a collection of *n* unit steps in random directions will wind up on average a distance proportional to $$\sqrt{n}$$ units away from its starting position.
 We now will compare such a random walk against a modified algorithm that emulates the  behavior of *E. coli* by changing the length of a step (i.e., how long the bacterium tumbles) based on the relative change in background attractant concentration.

 We will represent a bacterium as a particle traveling in two-dimensional space.
 Units of distance will be measured in µm; recall from the introduction that a bacterium can cover 20 µm in a second during an uninterrupted run.
 The bacterium will start at the **origin** (0, 0).